-Robotic arms and other robotic instruments may sound like a futuristic development, but they have been around for years, helping out surgeons and engineers alike.
+Robotic arms and other robotic instruments may sound like a futuristic development, but they have been around for years,

 Less common, though, are prosthetic, robotic arms that allow people who have lost a limb to regain freedom of movement.